Machine Learning Overview

 He Initialization

 He Initialization was developed for networks using ReLU and its variants.
-By scaling the variance of the weights based on the number of input units, He initialization helps preserve the variance of activations across layers, which is crucial for deep networks.
+It scales the variance of the weights based on the number of input units:

 Example Code: